What is the Multiple of Money (MoM)?

 For example, if the total cash inflows (i.e. proceeds from the sale of a portfolio company) are $100m from a $10m initial equity investment, the MoM would be 10.0x.

-If you are provided with the MoM of an investment, the IRR can be computed using the formula below.
+If given the multiple of money (MoM) of a particular investment, the internal rate of return (IRR) can be computed using the formula below.

 - 2.0x MoM in 3 Years → ~25% IRR